 Step 8 - Attach Latch Plate

-After this final step, the last thing to do, of course, is to test your final project for alignment and functionality.
+With all the tricky stuff behind you, test your final project for alignment and functionality.